valinet/ExplorerPatcher/README.md

 ## Uninstalling

-* Use "Programs and Features" in Control Panel, or "Apps and features" in the Settings app.
+* Use "Programs and Features" in Control Panel, or "Apps and features" in the Settings app or
-* Run `ep_setup.exe /uninstall`.
+* Run `ep_setup.exe /uninstall` or
+* Rename `ep_setup.exe` to `ep_uninstall.exe` and run that.

 ## Updating

 * The program features built-in updates: go to "Properties" - "Updates" to configure, check for and install the latest updates.
+Learn more [here](https://github.com/valinet/ExplorerPatcher/wiki/Configure-updates).
-* Download the latest version's setup file and simply run it
+* Download the latest version's setup file and simply run it.

 ## More information